migtools/volume-snapshot-mover/docs/design/datamover.md

     copyMethod: None
 ```

-Similarly, when a DataMoverRestore CR gets created, controller will create a `ReplicationDestination` CR in the protected namespace.
+Similarly, when a VolumeSnapshotRestore CR gets created, controller will create a `ReplicationDestination` CR in the protected namespace.
 VolSync controller copies the PVC data from the restic repository to the protected namespace, which then gets transferred to the user namespace by the controller.

 ```
 apiVersion: volsync.backube/v1alpha1